 If they are open, they may change their opening/closing times depending on the time of year.

-Everything will be dependent on the individual nursery, so it’s worth speaking directly with staff to find out what days and times they’ll be open during bank holidays.
+Everything depends on the individual nursery.
+It is worth speaking directly with staff to find out what days and times they are open on bank holidays.

 Do nurseries charge for bank holidays?

 Nurseries are able to charge on the days when they are closed due to bank holidays.
-If a setting will be closed any other days over the year, they tend not to charge families for this time, or it will be accounted for in the average monthly costs.
+If a setting is closed any other days, they tend not to charge for this time or it will be accounted for in the average monthly costs.

-If the nursery is open during bank holidays and you choose for your child not to attend on their regular days, you’ll likely still pay for those sessions as normal.
+If the nursery is open on bank holidays and you opt for your child not to attend on their regular days, you’ll likely still pay for the sessions.

-As always, speak to your nursery to find out what their plan is over bank holidays.
-As well as giving you more information about how payment will work, it will also ensure you have plenty of time to arrange alternative childcare if you should need it.
+Speak to your nursery to find out what their plan is for bank holidays.
+This gives you information about how payment works and ensures you have time to arrange alternative childcare if you need it.

 Is it normal for nurseries to charge on bank holidays?